CompuTec/computec-docs/docs/webup/installation-and-activation.md

 Before installing CompuTec WebUp, make sure the following prerequisites are met:

-- CompuTec AppEngine is installed and configured.
+- **CompuTec AppEngine** is installed and configured.
 Follow the [installation](/docs/appengine/administrators-guide/configuration-and-administration/installation) and [configuration](/docs/appengine/administrators-guide/configuration-and-administration/configuration) guides for detailed instructions.
-- The company is active in AppEngine, and the SAP Web Client is configured.
+- The company is **active** in AppEngine, and the **SAP Web Client is configured**.
 [Read more](/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client).

 ## Step 1: Install the WebUp App

-To install the WebUp App directly from the AppEngine Store, follow the [app installation instructions](/docs/appengine/administrators-guide/configuration-and-administration/plugins/plugin-installation-process).
+To install the **WebUp App** directly from the AppEngine Store, follow the [app installation instructions](/docs/appengine/administrators-guide/configuration-and-administration/plugins/plugin-installation-process).
 The installation process is fully automated and managed within AppEngine.

 ## Step 2: Configure CORS in the SAP Web Client